coverclock/com-diag-hazer/ISSUES.md

 So far I have only noticed this in the NMEA sentences for the Chinese Beidou (GB) constellation.

+(I went to the u-blox web site to get the latest FW binary, which I applied to the F9R.
+I noticed that u-blox has discontinued this product for "lack of customer interest".
+I'm not surprised; I questioned the market for a relatively expensive chip that combines differential GNSS with an IMU.
+I still notice GSA/GSV discrepancies in FWVER HPS 1.21.)

 ## Lost Characters on Gen 8 and Gen 9 U-blox Modules using USB ACM Port

 I've been troubleshooting a weird issue with sequences of characters being